Thomas D'Alesandro Jr.: Career

 D'Alesandro served as a member of the Maryland State House of Delegates from 1926 to 1933.
 After serving in Annapolis, D'Alesandro was then appointed as General Deputy Collector of Internal Revenue, a post in which he served during 1933–1934.
 He then was elected to serve on the Baltimore City Council from 1935 to 1938.

 D'Alesandro was then elected to the 76th Congress and to the four succeeding Congresses, serving from January 3, 1939, until he resigned on May 16, 1947.
 While in Congress, D'Alesandro strongly supported the Bergson Group, a "political action committee set up to challenge the Roosevelt Administration's policies on the Jewish refugee issue during the Holocaust, and later lobbied against British control of Palestine" despite his equally strong support for Roosevelt's other policies.

 Following his service in Congress he was the Mayor of Baltimore for 12 years from May 1947 to May 1959.
 D'Alesandro served on the Federal Renegotiation Board from 1961 to 1969 after being appointed by President John F. Kennedy.
 On September 21, 1966, President Lyndon Baines Johnson's assistant Mildred Stegall requested a routine FBI name check on D'Alesandro.
-FBI records released on January 6, 2021 showed D'Alesandro had been the subject of a Special Inquiry investigation in March and April 1961, revealing numerous unsubstantiated allegations of association with criminals in Baltimore.
+FBI records released on January 6, 2021 showed D'Alesandro had been the subject of a Special Inquiry investigation in March and April 1961, revealing numerous allegations of association with criminals in Baltimore.

 Political campaigns

 D'Alesandro was a strong contender for Governor of Maryland in 1954, but dropped out after being implicated in receiving undeclared money from Dominic Piracci, a parking garage owner convicted of fraud, conspiracy, and conspiracy to obstruct justice.
 Piracci was the father of Margie Piracci D'Alesandro, the wife of D'Alesandro's oldest son and namesake Thomas D'Alesandro III.
 Mayor D'Alesandro was later exonerated and never indicted.

 After withdrawing, D'Alesandro tacitly supported University of Maryland President Curley Byrd, who lost, 54.5% to 45.5%, to Theodore McKeldin, the Republican incumbent and D'Alesandro's predecessor as Mayor of Baltimore.

 In 1958, D'Alesandro ran for the United States Senate in a bid to defeat Republican incumbent J. Glenn Beall.
 D'Alesandro first had to spend money and time defeating perennial candidate/contractor George P. Mahoney in the Democratic primary.
-D'Alesandro then ran a strong campaign, losing to Beall in close election, the first time D'Alesandro had ever lost.
+D'Alesandro then ran a strong campaign, losing to Beall in a close race, the first election D'Alesandro had ever lost.

 In 1959, D'Alesandro was defeated in a bid for another term for Mayor of Baltimore by J. Harold Grady.